bablokb/circuitpython-vameter/README.md

 compared to 32V/2A), but is more expensive and the resolution is a tad worse.
 See the relevant tutorials and datasheets for details.

+The INA3221 is a three-channel chip and measures up to 26V/3.2A with a resolution of 0.4mA.

 Installation (Pico or other MCU)
 --------------------------------